 All three liaisons serve as contacts with Marin Public Health and also serve to receive questions or concerns around practices, protocols, or potential exposure.
-(Contact information on cover sheet)

-5. Plans for Cleaning and Disinfection
+5. Plans for Cleaning and Disinfecting

 Cleaning/disinfecting supplies are available in all classrooms and common areas.
-A refill station is set up a central location in the main building.
+A refill station is set up in a central location in the main building.

-Each classroom/workspace has a disinfection station that includes:
+Each cl assroom/workspace has a disinfection station that includes:

-- Spray cleaner
+Spray cleaner

-- Pure disinfectant
+Pure disinfectant

-- Paper Towels and/or Microfiber cloths
+Paper Towels and/or Microfiber cloths

+Hand sanitizer

-- Hand sanitizer - Latex gloves
+Latex gloves